Raphael Louis Levy

 I participated in numerous MUN conferences, representing my school both nationally and internationally.
 I received the best delegate award at the majority of conferences I participated in, including in UNESCO headquarters in Paris at Paris MUN.
 I was President of the General Assembly at Haberdashers’ Aske’s Boys’ School (HABS) MUN in 2012 and the student-in-charge of MUN at HABS 2011-2012, responsible for organising our participation in external competitions.

-I have enjoyed debating since I was at primary school, and it encouraged me to pursue further experiences in public speaking.
+I have enjoyed debating since primary school, and it encouraged me to pursue further experiences in public speaking.
 I represented my school on numerous occasions, including at Cambridge Schools’ Final Day in 2011, and continued debating throughout university.
-I recently reached the final of the Lincoln’s Inn Debating Shield 2020.
+I reached the final of the Lincoln’s Inn Debating Shield 2020.

 Awards, Scholarships and Publications